-To minimize common mode errors: Ensure the voltage difference between channels is as small as possible, or at least smaller than the voltages being measured.
-The best way to do this is to isolate the input sources, in that way the instrument input circuitry itself holds all input sources to the same voltage.
-Sometimes this is not possible, for example when measuring motor current with a shunt and motor voltage, or measuring the temperature of both sides of a power diode (less than 1V across it) by directly soldering on thermocouples.
-In these cases, common mode errors need to be kept in mind or checked (see examples 1 and 3).
+To minimize common mode errors: Ensure the voltage difference between channels is as small as possible.
+The best way to do this is to electrically isolate (but thermally couple) the thermocouples from voltage sources.
+For example, when measuring the temperature of both sides of a power diode (less than 1V across it) that is continuously conducting, it is alright to solder the thermocouples on.
+If however the diode is rectifying AC, at least one of the thermocouples needs to be electrically isolated.

-To avoid problems with common mode noise: (See Application Note 2) When isolating signal sources, ensure that the impedance of this isolation is significantly higher than the instrument's input impedance (for AC signals too).
+To avoid problems with common mode noise: (See Application Note 2) When isolating thermocouples, ensure that the insulation impedance of this isolation is significantly higher than the OM3001's input impedance (for AC signals too).
 If this is not so, common mode voltages applied may be larger than when they were not isolated.
-Example: long cable and thermocouple runs, when isolated, may act as aerials and pick up large AC voltages (say 50VAC) which would overload the input of the multiplexer, resulting in erroneous readings or even damage.
+Example: thermocouple runs, when isolated, may act as aerials and pick up large AC voltages (say 50VAC) which would overload the input multiplexer, resulting in erroneous readings or even damage.

-T6V4 Module Equivalent Input Circuit
+T4 Module Equivalent Input Circuit